MEDICAL MICROBIOLOGY FOR PODIATRY

 Subject year levelYear Level 2 - UG

-Prerequisites Must be admitted in HZLLPP - Bachelor of Applied Science and Master of Podiatric Practice.
-Students from other Health Sciences courses require permission of the Subject Coordinator to enrol.
-Podiatry will be given priority in order to meet the requirements of their course.
+Prerequisites Students must be admitted in the following course: HZLLPP.
+Students from other Health Science courses must receive subject coordinators approval for admission.
+Students studying Podiatry will be given priority in order to meet the requirements of their course.

 Graduate capabilities & intended learning outcomes